Lactarius rufus - Rufous Milkcap

 Lactarius rufus - the Rufous Milkcap

 Lactarius rufus, the Rufous (meaning foxy red) Milkcap, is found in great abundance beneath spruce, pine and occasionally birch trees in areas where the soil is acidic.
-The milk (latex) is very strong, and the hot acrid taste makes this milkcap quite inedible.
-This is one of the hottest of all milkcaps, so taste only a little piece for identification purposes or your tongue might explode!
-(In some eastern European countries this large and very common mushroom is dried and used as seasoning.)
+The milk (latex) is very strong and acrid tasting, which makes this milkcap one of the hottest of all mushrooms.

 Identification Guide